Ultimate Guide to LinkedIn Advanced Search & Filter

 • Out of network: People with no mutual connections

-This is crucial for networking strategy.
+This is crucial for your networking strategy.
 As one LinkedIn user noted, "Well, they say networking on LinkedIn gives a boost to career growth.
 But they never say how to do that."
 The connection filter is your roadmap for systematic networking.

-Location Targeting The location filter goes far beyond just cities.
+The location filter goes far beyond just cities.
 You can search by:

 • Country and region